-San Francisco-born Eileen Gu of China saved her best for last Sunday at the Milan Cortina Games, defending her Olympic title in women's freeski halfpipe to earn a third medal at Italy's Games in a final that ranked among the greatest displays the sport has ever seen.
+San Francisco-born Eileen Gu of China saved her best for last Sunday at the Milan Cortina Games, defending her Olympic title in women's freeski halfpipe to earn a third medal in a final that ranked among the greatest displays the sport has ever seen.

-After scrapping her first run, Gu opened with a giant 12.5-foot 900 Buick on her second, linking a 900 and a 700 with tail grabs plus a switch 700 before closing with massive back-to-back alley-oop flat 500s for 94.00.
-She cleaned up the same line on her third to bump her score to 94.75.
+After scrapping her first run, Gu opened her second with a giant 12.5-foot 900 Buick, then linked a 900 and a 700 with tail grabs plus a switch 700 before closing with massive back-to-back alley-oop flat 500s for a 94.00.
+She cleaned up the same line on her third run to post a 94.75.

 The 22-year-old now has six career Olympic medals, leaving Italy as the single-most decorated freestyle skier, man or woman, in Games history.
-Gu landed silver in both Day 10's big air and Day 3's slopestyle events, respectively won by Megan Oldham and Mathilde Gremaud.
+Gu also claimed silver in big air (Day 10) and slopestyle (Day 3), events won by Megan Oldham and Mathilde Gremaud.

 “Every day I was fighting.
 I gave my all every single day that I’ve been here, and that’s no joke," Gu said.
 "Being able to lead the way and pioneer the sport is something I never imagined I’d be able to do but I’m really honored and proud that I have.”

-After landing low on her first-run opening 900 Buick and bailing, Gu said she "[didn't] fully believe in [her]self," perhaps due to "Olympic jitters."
+After landing low on her opening 900 Buick on Run 1 and bailing, Gu said she "[didn't] fully believe in [her]self," perhaps because of "Olympic jitters."
 She went to the corral and spoke with her mother, Yan, who was born in Beijing.

-Gu's compatriot and 2025 world silver medalist Li Fanghui claimed silver with a 93.00, while Thursday's No. 1 qualifier Zoe Atkin of Great Britain, the reigning X Games and world champion, took bronze with 92.50.
+Gu's compatriot and 2025 world silver medalist Li Fanghui landed silver with a 93.00, while Thursday's No. 1 qualifier Zoe Atkin of Great Britain, the reigning X Games and world champion, earned bronze with 92.50.

 “I was really nervous.
 I have more, that hopefully you’ll see going forward," Atkin said.
 "To me, standing on the podium is so amazing, especially after my last Olympics where I was quite disappointed with the way I skied.
 To be able to show the world what I’ve been working on – that’s a win for me.”